 5. Sit up straight

-When you have a bad posture it decreases your energy levels but when we have the correct body posture like sitting up straight, we’re sending signals to our body to have more energy.
+When we have the correct body posture (like sitting up straight), we’re sending signals to our body to have more energy.
 Compare it with slouching — the movement or the posture itself depicts a lack of energy and it also causes fatigue.
-This is because our body movements not only affect our energy but also our mood.
+This is because our body movements not only affect our energy levels but also our mood.

 Here are some tips to help you improve your sitting posture: